dpodlesny/transactional-email-microservice/README.md

 PSR12

+Mail Clients: SendGrid, Mailjet

 ## Description

 This service allows sending emails via API or CLI(see below for examples).

-SendGrid is a main mail service by default, in case if SendGrid is not available one of the fallback mail services will be used (Mailjet by default).
+SendGrid is a main mail client by default, in case if SendGrid is not available one of the fallback mail clients will be used (Mailjet by default).

 To change main mail client or to add a new fallback client you need to introduce new MailClientAdapter by implementing ```App\Model\Mail\Adapter\MailClientAdapterInterface``` and update needed arguments of ```App\Model\Mail\Sender\MailSender``` in ```services.yml:55```.